AlexeyNilov/fasthtml_template/README.md

 # Fasthtml template

-I use this template for rapid PoC of simple web application based on fasthtml, fastlite, htmx
+This template provides a quick setup for building simple web application prototypes (PoCs) using Fasthtml, Fastlite, and HTMX.
+It is designed for rapid development, helping you streamline the process of testing and iterating on ideas.

 ## Install